ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/README.md

       > Alexa will invoke this URL on each interaction with an end-user.

-7. ##### :id:  Link the Alexa skill with Adobe ID
-    This step configures how users identify in Alexa, particularely how to let them identify with an Adobe ID.
-This Adobe ID will be used to extract data from Adobe Analytics on user's behalf.
+7. ##### :id: Allow users to authenticate with their Adobe ID This step connects an Alexa user with a user in Adobe's Marketing Cloud.
+This Adobe ID will be used to extract data from Adobe Analytics.
+For this the skill needs to be instructed how to authenticate users.

     ![Alexa-setup-account-linking](./readmeAssets/amazon-alexa-link-account.png)

     * Set the Authorization URL to: